Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Set-AzureRmIntegrationAccountReceivedIcn.md

 ```
 Set-AzureRmIntegrationAccountReceivedIcn -ResourceGroupName <String> -Name <String> -AgreementName <String>
- -ControlNumber <String> -IsMessageProcessingFailed <Boolean> [-WhatIf] [-Confirm]
+ -ControlNumberValue <String> -IsMessageProcessingFailed <Boolean> [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The Set-AzureRmIntegrationAccountGeneratedIcn cmdlet updates an existing integration account received interchange control number (ICN) and returns an object that represents the integration account received interchange control number.
 Use this cmdlet to update an integration account received interchange control number's message processing status.
 You can update an integration account received interchange control number by specifying the integration account name, resource group name, agreement name, control number value and message processing status.
 You cannot create a new integration account received interchange control number with this command.
 To use the dynamic parameters, just type them in the command, or type a hyphen sign(-) to indicate a parameter name and then press the TAB key repeatedly to cycle through the available parameters.
 If you miss a required template parameter, the cmdlet prompts you for the value.
 Template parameter file values that you specify at the command line take precedence over template parameter values in a template parameter object.

 ## EXAMPLES